ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 !-->

-**Note**: If you get the message that your application requires `Use Legacy Swift Language Version` enable the flag to NO by going into your Build Settings and search for `Use Legacy Swift Language Version`
+**Note**: If you get the message that your application requires `Use Legacy Swift Language Version` enable the flag to NO by going into your Build Settings and search for `Use Legacy Swift Language Version`.
+You may need to do this for the Pods as well by going to the Pod's Build Setting and updating the flag.

  **Note**: If the Pod files were not install when you run added the plugins.
-Run `cordova prepare ios`
+Run `cordova prepare ios`.

 #### Configuring Your Android Environment